 In respect to this one of the most useful aspects in identifying energy-hungry appliances is that it highlights just how much they cost to run and when a monetary value is placed on something this can really make you conscious of how many times it’s used thus ultimately reducing its use and reducing overall energy use.

 ‘You can change the world without leaving your house!’

-Energy and its effect on the climate is a big topic – big in importance and global in scale.
-Due to the world we live in both businesses and householders may not know how to cut energy use or realise how much they could save in a year by being more energy efficient.
+Energy and its effect on the climate is a big topic as we have touched on above – big in importance and global in scale.
+Due to the world we live in both businesses and householders may not know how to cut energy use or realize how much they could save in a year by being more energy efficient.

-Many companies in teh energy market place have started to offer Carbon Account (or similar) services and this lets you calculate your household’s emissions by looking at your home, your energy consumption, and other lifestyle habits, and then measuring the impact of any changes you make.
+Many companies in the energy market place have started to offer Carbon Account (or similar) services and this lets you calculate your household’s emissions by looking at your home, your energy consumption, and other lifestyle habits, and then measuring the impact of any changes you make.

 They, like most of the other big energy suppliers now, offer some great tips and advice about how you can reduce your emissions and also bring your bills down.
 Of course you can’t stop your emissions totally, but what you can do is to "offset" these emissions with activities that absorb the greenhouse gases that you are producing.